We are hiring a PostDoc!

 Application materials: To apply, please submit the following materials:

-2. A cover letter (max 2 pages) that includes your research experience and interests, career goals as well as your preferred approximate start date.
+2. A one-page cover letter that includes your research experience and interests, career goals as well as your preferred approximate start date.

-3. Names of three referees who will be willing to submit letters of reference upon request
+3. Names and contact information of two references (outside of current supervisor-see below) who will be willing to submit letters of reference upon request.

 Nondiscrimination & accessibility statement: The University of Utah does not discriminate on the basis of race, color, religion, national origin, sex, age, status as a disabled individual, sexual orientation, gender identity/expression, genetic information or protected veteran’s status, in employment, treatment, admission, access to educational programs and activities, or other University benefits or services.